gavinband/qctool/README.txt

 This package includes the SNPHWE code from Wigginton et al, "A Note on Exact Tests of Hardy-Weinberg Equilibrium", Am J Hum Genet (2005).

-The package is built with the waf build system (included)
+The package is built with the waf build system (included with the source).
+See http://code.google.com/p/waf/

 DESCRIPTION:
 ============

-This package comprises the qc-tool program for quality control of a set of SNP marker data, together with some other utility programs.
+This package comprises the QCTOOL program for quality control of a set of SNP marker data, together with some other utility programs.
 The programs included are:

-qc-tool: 		main quality control tool
+qctool: 		main quality control tool
 gen-convert: 	convert between different gen file formats.
 gen-compare: 	compare two gen files
+gen-grep:		find entries in a gen file (or files)

 There are also a number of tests (whose names begin with 'test') and some benchmark programs (whose names beginning with 'benchmark').

-In addition, the following two programs are currently included but should really be in a seperate package: generate-random-permutations-of-0-1-vector gen-case-control-test

 FILE FORMATS:
 =============